-A couple of top sources don't like that it contains thickening gums -- including carrageenan, a seaweed-based thickener that has been linked to intestinal problems in some animal studies.
-Still, they all rate Merrick canned cat food as a very good choice.
+Merrick has recently changed its formulas, but the new versions still get the highest ratings from one top source.
+Merrick proteinates necessary minerals like iron and zinc, making them easier for cats to absorb.
+However, a couple of top sources don't like that it contains thickening gums -- including carrageenan, a seaweed-based thickener that has been linked to intestinal problems in some animal studies.

 A lower-calorie food, so you might need to feed more.
-Merrick cat food has about 160 calories per 5.5-ounce can -- less than others with 200 to 220 calories per can like Wellness Chicken Formula (*Est. $1.50 for a 5.5-oz. can) and Evo Cat and Kitten Food (*Est. $1.40 for a 5.5-oz. can) , so you might have to feed more Merrick food to maintain your cat's weight.
+Merrick Cowboy Cookout cat food has about 155 calories per 5.5-ounce can -- less than other grain-free foods with 200 to 220 calories per can, such as Evo Cat and Kitten Food (Est. $1.35 for a 5.5-oz. can) , so you might have to feed more Merrick food to maintain your cat's weight.

-Review: Merrick Cat Food, Susan Thixton, Updated February 2011
+Review: Merrick Cat Food, Susan Thixton, As of January 2014

-Excellent Veterinarian Lisa Pierson approves of only a few canned cat foods -- and Merrick is one of them.
-Elsewhere on her website, she points out that Merrick's nutritional profile mimics a cat's natural prey.
+Veterinarian Lisa Pierson approves of only a few canned cat foods -- and Merrick is one of them.
+She does extensive nutritional analysis, but she hasn't yet analyzed the new Merrick formulas.

-Review: Cat Chat Approved Foods, Tracie Hotchner, Not Dated
+Review: The List of Cat Crazy Approved Canned Foods, Tracie Hotchner, Not Dated

-Very Good Franny Syufy, About.com's guide to cats, lists the canned cat foods she feeds her own cats -- including Merrick.
+Franny Syufy, About.com's guide to cats, lists the canned cat foods she feeds her own cats -- including Merrick.
 She doesn't discuss the food much, although she does note that Merrick contains "wholesome ingredients" and comes in several gourmet flavors.
-(Note: ConsumerSearch is owned by About.com, but the two don't share an editorial affiliation.)

 Review: Top Canned Cat Food, Franny Syufy, Not Dated